ddevault/react-starter-kit/README.md

 ## Todo Example

 This isn't the usual TodoMVC style application.
 It's very very stripped down so that there's the minimal amount of code to read to grok it.
+You can get it like so:

+    git clone -b todo https://github.com/SirCmpwn/react-starter-kit.git
+    cd react-starter-kit
+    npm install
+    npm start # run dev server